 Accelerated students also may be given permission to double-up in a major subject area during their junior or senior year of high school.
-The student who plans on accelerating in this way must have parental permission and the approval of Guidance and Administration.
+The student who plans on accelerating in this way must have parental permission and the approval of the School Counselor and Administration.